What is an introduction email?

 Dear [Client’s name],

 I am emailing you to inform you about recent changes in our company.
-I am delighted to introduce you to [employee’s name], [company name] ‘s new [job title].
+I am delighted to introduce you to [employee’s name], [company name]’s new [job title].

 [Employee’s name] has been at [company] for [length of time].
 They have worked hard to grow within our marketing department by engaging with customers on their concerns.
-We are excited about [employee’s name] into this new role.
+We are excited about [employee’s name] entering this new role.
 We are confident that [employee’s name] will be successful in their new responsibilities and that [employee’s name] will show the same enthusiasm and professionalism as they did in the past.

 Best regards,